-5360 Biological Invasions: Ecology and Management (Cross-listed as ENV 5360) Prerequisite(s): BIO 3403 or equivalent.
+5360 Biological Invasions: Ecology and Management (Cross-listed as ENV 5360)

 The biology of invasive alien plants and animals, emphasizing evolutionary ecology, impacts on native species, and effects on biodiversity.
 Biological invasion causes, pathways, vectors, and management strategies in terrestrial and aquatic systems.